OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     10.1 20.2 30.3
     A B C

-This is a valid input file for our application, and it can also be used as a template file.
-The templating object is called `InputFileGenerator`, and it includes methods that can replace specific fields as measured by their row and field numbers.
+This is a valid input file for your application, and it can also be used as a template file.
+The templating object is called `InputFileGenerator,` and it includes methods that can replace specific fields as measured by their row and field numbers.

-To use the InputFileGenerator object, first instantiate it and give it the name of the template file, and the name of the output file that we want to produce.
-(Note that this code will need to be placed in the execute function of your component *before* the external code has been run.
-See :ref:`Running the External Code`.)
+To use the InputFileGenerator object, first instantiate it and give it the name of the template file and the name of the output file that you want to produce.
+(Note that this code must be placed in the ``execute`` function of your component *before* the external code is run.
+See :ref:`Running-the-External-Code`.)
 The code will generally look like this:

 ::